alykes/pcep/PCAP/Python-Institute/module-4/README.md

   - A **function** will return _one value_
   - A **generator** will return a _series of values_ and is (implicitly) invoked more than once!

-In the code snippet above, the `range()` function is invoked six times, providing subsequent values from 0 to 4, before signaling that the series is complete.
+In the code snippet above, the `range()` function is invoked five times, providing subsequent values from 0 to 4, before signaling that the series is complete.

 - **The Iterator Protocol** is a way in which an object should behave to conform to the rules imposed by the context of the `for` and `in` statements.
   - An object conforming to the iterator protocol is called an **iterator**